Sell more with better email & SMS

 In the General section, you can add basic information such as the type of coupon, its value, and the expiry date.

-There are also the Usage Restriction settings using which you can set the minimum spend necessary to validate the coupon.
+There are also the Usage Restriction settings, which allow you to set the minimum spend necessary to validate the coupon.

 You can also click on “Individual Use only” to limit usage on other orders.
 Once set, publish the coupon and let customers know about it.